 TL; DR: Lipstick Agile — Happiness in the Trenches?

-Have you noticed how many people in the agile field are unhappy with their work situation — caught in a lipstick agile situation where an organization already struggles doing agile?
-(Not to mention ‘becoming agile.’)
+Have you noticed how many people in the agile field are unhappy with their work situation?
+A situation where an organization already struggles doing agile, not to mention ‘becoming agile?’
+This is what I call lipstick Agile.

-Scrum Masters, and agile coaches who are close to either burnout or indifference.
-Product owners who “own” the product by name only, and developers who are questioning why Scrum a) skips all the practices that make XP work, and b) often turns out to be just another form of micromanagement.
+Scrum Masters and agile coaches are close to either burnout or indifference.
+Product Owners who “own” the product by name only, and developers questioning why “Agile” is imposed upon them and often turns out to be just another form of micromanagement.

 - “How many teams can you handle at the same time — three or four?”
-(A prospective client.)
+(This quote is from a prospective client who was looking for a Scrum Master for several newly-formed Scrum teams without any experience.)

 - “The availability of meeting rooms is a difficult topic here.”
-(There was no space at all available.)
+(There was no space at all available.
+And improvising by using the walls in hallways, for example, was strictly prohibited.)

 - “We don’t need physical boards; we use Jira.” (“When you put problem in a computer, box hide answer.
 Problem must be visible!”
 Hideshi Yokoi, former President of the Toyota Production System Support Center in Erlanger, Kentucky, USA.)

 - “Test automation does not work for us.
 We always test manually.”
-(A manager from a corporate QA silo w/o an engineering background.)
+(A manager from a corporate QA silo w/o an engineering background in a truly lipstick agile spirit.
+He had a large number of subordinates in East-Asia for manual testing.)

 - “We deploy once a week so that the governance team has a chance to sign-off our work.”
-(The team created an excellent build pipeline and could deploy at will.)
+(The Scrum team in question created an excellent build pipeline and could deploy at will.)

 - “We can invest more in learning once we have delivered [the application] and proven our usefulness.”
-(Knowledge sharing as a reward.)
+(Knowledge sharing as a reward.
+That’s the equivalent to insisting on that any R&D project must pay for itself.)

 - “I think pair programming is a waste of resources.
 Remember, it is twice the work in half the time.”
-(Thank you, Mr. Sutherland, for not pointing at the fine-print so every business guy gets it wrong.)
+(Thank you, Mr. Sutherland, for not pointing at the fine-print so every business guy gets the message wrong.
+Spoiler alert: It is about maximizing the amount of work not done.)

-- Observation: Stakeholders do not participate in ceremonies, for example, sprint reviews.
+- Stakeholders do not participate in ceremonies, for example, Sprint Reviews.
 Never.

-- Observation: Stickies on a physical board seem to have been aligned with a bubble level.
-(A prospective client, looking for a dedicated, full-time scrum master for a team comprising of five people.)
+- Stickies on a physical board seem to have been aligned with a bubble level by the previous Scrum Master.
+(A prospective client, looking for a new dedicated, full-time Scrum Master for a Scrum Team comprising five people.)

 Cannot see the form?